btuprotocol/BTU.js/README.md

 The ```date``` fields are at the format **YYYY-MM-DD**.

 The final step you can do is to reserve the item.
 You will need the ```requestReservation(ressourceId, type, itemId, startDate, endDate, options``` function defined in *agenda*.
-Be carrefull, this function needs some additionnal information in options for the payment if it's needed like for the hotel type.
-You will see in the example bellow the fields for options needed by the type hotel.
+Be carrefull, this function needs some additionnal information in options for the payment if it's needed like for the ```hotel``` type.
+You will see in the example bellow the fields for options needed by the type ```hotel```.
 This function returns information about reservation and in the ```resParse``` field, a list of ids of the reservation with their provider.

 ```javascript